Romania in the Eurovision Song Contest 2010: Semi-final

 Paula Seling and Ovi took part in technical rehearsals on 19 and 22 May, followed by dress rehearsals on 26 and 27 May.
 This included the jury show on 26 May where the professional juries of each country watched and voted on the competing entries.

 The stage show featured Paula Seling and Ovi both dressed in black outfits and playing a shine-through double piano enhanced by white LEDs and pyrotechnic flame effects handheld by the singers which were also used at the back part of the stage, with four backing vocalists being placed on the left part of the stage.
 The stage lighting transitioned from blue to orange colours with the words "Girl" and "Boy" being displayed on the backdrop.
 At the end of the performance, both singers left their piano positions and moved to the front part of the stage.
-The four backing vocalists that joined Paula Seling and Ovi on stage were Alexandra Craescu, Andrada Suliman, Bianca Purcarea and Oana Puscatu.
+The four backing vocalists that joined Paula Seling and Ovi on stage were Alexandra Crăescu, Andrada Suliman, Bianca Purcărea and Oana Pușcatu.

 At the end of the show, Romania was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that Romania placed fourth in the semi-final, receiving a total of 104 points.